lee197/MeteoriteRecordApp/README.md

 ## Dependencies:

-The project is not using cocoapods for managing external libraries and a Gemfile for managing the cocoapods version.
+The project is using cocoapods for managing external libraries, please follow the instructions:

-In case you need to use cocoapods, please follow the instructions:

 Installation
 ```